 Engagement can be done in three ways: by engaging companies either alone or in conjunction with other investors, by attending annual general meetings, and by holding corporate responsibility discussions in conjunction with ordinary company meetings.
 The main themes of Evli's engagement are climate change mitigation, respect for human rights, anti-corruption measures, taking environmental issues into consideration, factors related to good governance and the reporting of responsibility factors.

-We analyse the active selections made in our equity and corporate bond funds and the direct investments in Wealth Management every three months for potential violations of UN Global Compact Principles and Evli's Climate Change Principles.
+We analyse the active selections made in our equity and corporate bond funds and the direct investments in Wealth Management every three months for potential violations of international principles/guidelines (the UN Global Compact, the UN Guiding Principles on Business and Human Rights, the OECD Guidelines for Multinational Enterprises) and Evli's Climate Change Principles.

 Every case of non-compliance with the norms and Climate Change Principles triggers a pre-determined process at Evli.
 The case is first handled with a portfolio manager, after which Evli's Responsible Investment team analyses the company's situation.
 The Responsible Investment team has two options for further action:

 Cases of engagement most often concern environmental problems, human rights, workers' rights or actions leading to climate change mitigation.
 Evli does not disclose the names of the companies subject to engagement activities, as it believes that confidentiality with the company is more effective.

 Collaborative engagement is achieved through, among others, Climate Action 100+, CDP investor letters and PRI projects.